Voultapher/sort-research-rs/writeup/sort_safety/text.md

 2. cpp_powersort_4way_stable uses `vector::resize` for it's buffer, requiring that `T` is default constructible. cpp_powersort_4way_stable offers many configuration options, one of them is a template parameter called `mergingMethod`. `GENERAL_BY_STAGES` supports all user-defined types, but is relatively slow. `WILLEM_TUNED` is faster but requires a sentinel value for example `u64::MAX`, however this has the effect that the implementation can no longer correctly sort slices that contain the sentinel, making it unsuitable for a general purpose sort.
 3. c_fluxsort_stable and c_crumsort_unstable use auxiliary stack and heap memory that may be under-aligned for types with alignment larger than fundamental alignment.
 The sort interface requires either, [large performance sacrifices](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/intel_avx512/text.md#c-sort-interface) or source level modification.
 4. rust_crumsort_rs_unstable limits itself to types that implement the `Copy` Trait, this includes types like integers but excludes all types with user-defined destructors like `String` and currently types with interior mutability like `Cell<i32>`.
+5. cpp_ips4o_unstable and cpp_blockquicksort_unstable are implemented in a way that requires that `T` implements a by ref copy constructor.
+This is stricter than the C++ standard library type requirements.
-5. c_fluxsort_stable and c_crumsort_unstable are developed as C based sorts.
+6. c_fluxsort_stable and c_crumsort_unstable are developed as C based sorts.
 C has no concept of exceptions, or stack unwinding.
 So this property is only relevant if the code is compiled as C++ code.
-6. By limiting itself to types with trivial destructors rust_crumsort_rs_unstable avoids UB as a direct consequence of a panic during a comparison.
+7. By limiting itself to types with trivial destructors rust_crumsort_rs_unstable avoids UB as a direct consequence of a panic during a comparison.
 However is breaks the assumption that calling `sort` will retain the original set of elements after the call, which can lead to UB in adjacent logic that uses unsafe code otherwise considered sound.
 Even though rust_crumsort_rs_unstable uses zero lines of unsafe Rust, failing to uphold an intuitive and currently under documented property of sort it can break other unsafe code that relies on this assumption.
-7. c_fluxsort_stable and c_crumsort_unstable are developed as C based sorts.
+8. c_fluxsort_stable and c_crumsort_unstable are developed as C based sorts.
 C has no concept of interior mutability.
-8. Passes all tests except those that failed for reasons not unique to the kind of checks Miri performs.
+9. Passes all tests except those that failed for reasons not unique to the kind of checks Miri performs.

 ### Observations